Chrismarsh/duplicacy-gnome-extension/README.md

 # duplicacy-gnome-extension
-A Gnome extension for Duplicacy

-A Gnome tray icon for Duplicacy, showing time until next backup and current upload rate.
+A Gnome tray icon for [Duplicacy](https://duplicacy.com/), showing time until next backup and current upload rate.
 Also allows for pausing, running, and viewing the log file.

 ![](demo.gif)